Firdawws/healthconnect/README.md

 Start the server: npm start

 5. Usage
-Once the Telemedicine Web Application is installed and running, follow these steps to start using it:
+Once the Health Connect is installed and running, follow these steps to start using it:

 Access the application through your web browser at the specified URL.
 Register an account as a patient, doctor, or administrator.